mbecker (at) email.unc.edu

 Ph.D.
 2000, University of California, Los Angeles

 Misha Becker’s main area of interest is first language acquisition, in particular the acquisition of syntax in children.
 Her research deals mainly with the development of functional structure (e.g. inflection and finiteness) in child grammar, and children’s use of argument structure in learning the meanings of abstract verbs and adjectives.
 She has recently begun to work on the acquisition of endangered languages and the process of language revitalization, in particular regarding Eastern Cherokee, a severely endangered language spoken in western North Carolina.
 Her other interests include cognitive development (including emotion cognition and emotion vocabulary), learnability theory, and computational models of language acquisition.

 Ph.D.
 2001, State University of New York at Albany

-David Mora-Marín, affiliated with both the Linguistics Department and the Duke-UNC Consortium for Latin American Studies, specializes in historical linguistics and the epigraphic study of ancient Mayan hieroglyphic inscriptions.
+David Mora-Marín, affiliated with both the Linguistics Department and the Duke-UNC Consortium for Latin American Studies, and adjunct in the Archaeology Curriculum, specializes in historical linguistics and the epigraphic study of ancient Mayan hieroglyphic inscriptions.
 Currently he is working on the linguistic structure (e.g. morphosyntax, pragmatics) and historical development of Mayan texts, such as the identification of the language that was used as the standard of Classic Lowland Mayan texts (A.D.
 200-900) and the nature of Mayan orthographic conventions.
 He is very much interested in the origin of Mayan writing, its relationship to other Mesoamerican scripts (e.g. Zapotec, Epi-Olmec), and the sociocultural factors that served as the background for the development of writing.

 moreton (at) email.unc.edu